 Confederate Cavalry - Per the foregoing, on turns 1 - 3 Confederate cavalry units may not activate until released by the movement of Union Cavalry Units.
 Remove one cavalry release marker for each USA Cavalry unit which enters Culpeper County.
+Also remove the cavalry release marker from any CSA cavalry unit that is attacked.
 The CSA Player must announce which unit is being released when each Union unit crosses the Rappahannock.
 Begin rolling for initiatives once the first USA cavalry unit crosses the Rappahannock River.
 Confederate Cavalry units may not enter Fauquier or Stafford Counties.
 The Jenkins cavalry unit may not be activated.